 "Jerk!"
 Faith thrust savagely and the vampire went up in a cloud of dust.
 She looked at her shirt.
 The vamp had ripped half of her sleeve off.
 "Damn it.
 This was my favorite."

 Faith pretended to examine the wreckage of her sleeve.
-She was actually studying Dawn's fighting style, assessing how she was handling herself.
+She wasn't really that into the shirt, was actually studying Dawn's fighting style, assessing how she was handling herself.
 Her roundhouse was good, but her jabs were sloppy.
 They would have to work on those the next time they trained together.
 Faith wondered when it had become second nature for her to pay attention to someone else this way.

 "Hey!"
 Dawn yelled angrily.
 She stabbed the vampire and lost control of the stake.
 It disappeared with her opponent.

-"Sloppy," Faith chided.
+"Sloppy," Faith said.
 The third vampire was already moving toward Dawn.

 "He totally ruined this jacket.
 I love this jacket."